Vertical scaling policies

 Policy settings

-You can configure the following settings in your scaling policies:
+You can configure the following settings in your custom scaling policies:

 1. Automatically optimize workloads: Specify whether recommendations should be automatically applied to all workloads associated with the scaling policy.
 This feature enables automation only when enough data is available to make informed recommendations.